-- 3 have secure values and are establishing their spettual and ethical beliefs - are building their mental and emotional well-being by developing confidence, resilience and empathy - apply involvedge about the impact of det and exercise on physical and mental health in their daily lives - know how to find the information and support to keep safe and well - 3 take part in physical activity - take measured decisions about lifestyle and manage risk - ) have the confidence to participate in performance - > form positive relationships based upon trust and mutual respect. - ) face and overcome charange - have the skills and knowledge to manage everyday. life as independently at they can.
+-) have secure values and are establishing their spiritual and ethical beliefs -) are building their mental and emotional well-being by developing confidence, resilience and empathy -) apply knowledge about the impact of diet and exercise on physical and merital health in their daily lives. - > know how to find the information and support to keep safe and well - > take part in physical activity -) take measured decisions about lifestyle and mariage risk - > have the confidence to participate in performance -) form positive relationships based upon trust and - mutual respect. - > have the skills and knowledge to manage everyday life as independently as they can and are ready to lead fulfilling lives as ethical, informed citizens who: